Ogunquit Hotel Lodging Guide l Ogunquit Dining Guide l Photo Gallery l Ogunquit Video Tour

 The name Ogunquit, in the language of the Algonquin Indians, literally means "Beautiful Place by The Sea", and we couldn't agree more.
-Between the miles of sandy beaches and scenic oceanside shopping and dining, Ogunquit is consistently ranked as one of the best vacation spots on the Southern Maine Coast.
-Getting around Ogunquit in season is tremendously easy using the efficient Trolley system an enjoyable way to see the area in style and open air let the trolley take you to your destination.
-The Trolley makes frequent stops in downtown Ogunquit's best restaurants, local hotspots and hotels, for your convenience just listen for the sound of the bell!
+Between the miles of sandy beaches and scenic coastal shopping and dining, Ogunquit consistently ranks as one of the best vacation spots on the Southern Maine Coast.
+Getting around Ogunquit in season is tremendously easy using the efficient Trolley system, an enjoyable way to see the area in style and open air let the trolley take you to your destination.
+The Trolley makes frequent stops in downtown Ogunquit's best restaurants, local hotspots and hotels, for your convenience; just listen for the sound of the bell!

 Ogunquit is also home to Perkins Cove, a small turn of the century fishing village that draws great crowds every summer.
 Perkins Cove is full of boutique shopping and delicious restaurants that serve up locally caught fresh seafood.
 If you are looking to explore the sea, Perkins Cove is an ideal locale to do so.
 Many of the boats in the harbor are actively working fishing and lobstering boats that also offer tours for a one of a kind, hands-on experience.
 Other boat tours, like the Ugly Anne and Bunny Clark charter party cruises or deep-sea fishing trips.
 The Finest Kind offers scenic lobster, lighthouse and cocktail cruises that provide unforgettable memories and incredible views for the whole family to enjoy.
 Perkins Cove is home to a working hand-operated footbridge and visitors may have the chance to draw it up if a tall ship is passing by.
 Don't forget to stop in the local candy shop, famous for its fresh, locally made salt-water taffy.

-In season, Ogunquit is a hotspot for lively nightlife and entertainment.
-Local restaurants and bars offer live music, comedy shows and other entertainment.
-Summer evenings, Ogunquit nightlife turns up at places like Jonathan's, The Front Porch Piano Bar and Maine Street with live music and dancing.
 Ogunquit is also home to a large artistic community.
-Originally flourishing as an artist colony at the turn of the century, that tradition has continued with a wide array of galleries, and shops and boutiques that feature the work of local Maine artisans like fashion designers and jewelers.
+Originally flourishing as an artist colony at the turn of the century, the tradition has continued with a wide array of galleries, and shops and boutiques that feature the work of local Maine artisans like fashion designers and jewelers.
 Don't miss the Ogunquit Museum of American Art, the most beautiful small museum in the world.
-The famous Ogunquit Playhouse, which started its life as a renovated garage in town square, has become known today as America's Foremost Summer Theatre, attracting Broadway actors like Sally Struthers, Carson Kressley and Andrea McArdle.
+The famous Ogunquit Playhouse, which started its life as a renovated garage in town square, became known today as America's Foremost Summer Theatre, attracting Broadway actors like Sally Struthers, Carson Kressley and Andrea McArdle.
 It is a great way to enjoy a piece of Maine history while taking in Broadway-caliber productions.
 There are also children's matinees and family theatre for the enjoyment of younger visitors that often feature favorite Disney and storybook characters.

 There is something to do in all seasons in Ogunquit!
 In the spring, join in on Ogunquit's famous Patriots Day weekend celebration, named the Best Show of Patriotism by Down East Magazine.
 This festive weekend includes historical re-enactments, concerts, children's games and crafts and local food and wine tastings.
 Summer is the best time to stay by the beach, relax in the sun and take in the annual 4th of July Fireworks display.
 In the fall, visit for OgunquitFest, a fun-filled weekend with fall-themed events including pumpkin carving, a haunted house, wagon rides and more!
 Winter brings Ogunquit's annual Christmas by the Sea celebration, with festive holiday activities like tree decorating, ice-skating, a visit from Santa, caroling and the town tree lighting.
 View all of Maine's annual events.